Chapter

 What does John 2:19 mean?

 John uses the term "the Jews" to refer to the scribes and other religious leaders.
-Since Jesus had just disrupted their business and caused a scene, they were right to question Him.
-In doing so, they challenged Him (John 1:18) to perform a miracle.
-This was the sign of a prophet, and would have demonstrated that Jesus' words were actually from God.
-This is precisely why John refers to Jesus' miracles as "signs," because they were meant to prove Christ's divinity.
-And yet, Jesus will point out later that even miracles don't matter to the hardened skeptic (Luke 16:31–31).
+Since Jesus had just disrupted their business and caused a scene (John 2:14–16), they were right to question Him.
+In doing so, they challenged Him (John 2:18) to perform a miracle.
+This was the traditional sign of a true prophet; it would have demonstrated that Jesus' words were from God.
+This is precisely why John refers to Jesus' miracles as "signs:" they were meant to prove Christ's divinity.
+And yet, Jesus will later point out that no evidence is ever enough for the hardened skeptic (John 5:39–40; Luke 16:31).

-So, instead of responding with fireworks, Jesus makes a claim which almost nobody understands at first.
+Rather than responding with magic and fireworks, Jesus makes a claim which almost nobody understands at first.
 The temple in Jerusalem had taken nearly fifty years to build.
 It was the most important place in Jewish society.
-Work on this particular temple had been nearly constant since around 20 BC.
+Work on this version of the temple had continued nearly constantly since around 20 BC.
 So, when Jesus claimed that He could rebuild a destroyed temple in only three days, they assumed He was crazy.
-However, Jesus' reference was to His future death and resurrection.
+However, Jesus' reference was to His future death and resurrection (Matthew 27:63; Mark 14:58).
 After He is crucified, that connection will be clear to the disciples.

 Expand